Thuppakki: Filming

 Principal photography was initially supposed to start on 26 November 2011, but the first schedule began in January 2012, and lasted for 35 days.
 At Linking Road in Bandra, Vijay acted and operated the camera himself for one scene with Sivan's assistance, which had to be filmed quickly with the unaware public.
 Sivan commented that it was shot perfectly and decided to retain it in the film.
 Sivan further told that a major part of the film was being shot in real locations with hidden cameras.
 He shot Thuppakki with an Arri Alexa camera, as opposed to traditional 35 mm film.
 Although Sivan has mostly preferred to shoot on film, he stated that he shot Thuppakki digitally because "the story and milieu of [Murugadoss's] script demanded it".

 In March, the unit completed a 10-day shoot in Bangkok for "Google Google", picturised on Vijay and Aggarwal.
 In Mumbai, while Vijay was filming a sequence which involved him jumping from a height, he slipped and injured his knee; he was not wearing a knee-pad at the time.
 Shooting was stalled following the incident and Vijay left to London to undergo treatment.
 One of the film's songs was shot atop of a train, along with 300 dancers constructed by art director Sunil Babu.
 The dance sequence, choreographed by Shobi, was shot in the Mumbai–Pune Expressway.
-Another song, "Vennilave" was shot in Switzerland; since Sivan was unable to give dates, Natarajan "Natty" Subramaniam shot it instead.
+Another song, "Vennilave" was shot in Switzerland; since Sivan was unable to give dates, Natty Subramaniam shot it instead.
 The song "Antarctica" was shot at DY Patil Stadium in Mumbai, with which principal photography wrapped.
 The budget of the film was estimated to be ₹700 million.

 Music

-Harris Jayaraj composed the soundtrack of Thuppakki, collaborating with Murugadoss for the third time after Ghajini (2005) and 7aum Arivu (2011) and second time with Vijay after Nanban.
+Harris Jayaraj composed the soundtrack of Thuppakki, collaborating with Murugadoss for the third time after Ghajini (2005) and 7 Aum Arivu (2011) and third time with Vijay after the 2000 Coca-Cola TVC and Nanban (2012).
 The lyrics were written by Na.
 Muthukumar, Pa.
 Vijay, Viveka and Madhan Karky, who had written over 35 pallavis for one of the songs, with one being finalised.
 The party number "Google Google", a duet between Andrea Jeremiah and Vijay, marked the latter's return to playback singing after a seven-year sabbatical; his last song was "Vaadi Vaadi" from Sachein (2005).
 Though Harris Jayaraj had announced in August that Thuppakki's audio launch would take place in September, the audio was eventually released on 10 October 2012.